modm-io/modm/examples/nucleo_h753zi/ethernet/README.md

 This example exercises the STM32H7 Ethernet MAC and LAN8742A PHY directly, without a network stack.
 It sends one broadcast Ethernet frame per second and alternates between the copied transmit API and the acquire/fill/commit API.
-The source address is locally administered and derived from the STM32 unique identifier using the same method as the Nucleo lwIP example.
-The frames use `0x88b5`, which the
+The MAC configuration uses its default locally administered address derived from the STM32 unique identifier.
+The Nucleo lwIP example uses the same driver helper.
+The frames use
+`0x88b5`, which the
 [IEEE Registration Authority EtherType registry](https://standards-oui.ieee.org/ethertype/eth.txt) assigns as Local Experimental EtherType 1 for public prototype and